-My name is Heidi Raynor, and I am thrilled to be teaching my second year at TREA.
+My name is Heidi Raynor, and I am thrilled to be teaching my third year at TREA.
 My family and I moved to Austin (Round Rock) in January of 2018.

 I have 6 years of experience substitute teaching, 8 years of classroom experience, and 7 years working as an assistant to the art teacher at our former school in San Diego.
 I have a Bachelor’s Degree in Business Management and have been tutoring Jr. High students for approximately 7 years, primarily in math (Algebra).
 As a grade school student, I would “play school” often.
 In high school and college, I took multiple career decision-making courses and tests, all recommending teaching.

 I had denied my God-given desire to teach until, finally in 2012, I began my journey in the classroom.
 I quit my job in banking after 12 years and a degree.
 My career in banking also helped me realize my desire to help people (and children) find THEIR God-given gifts.
 I love this challenge with all of my heart!